VAT in Brazil

 (*) Under non cumulative regime.

 Brazil is a Federal Republic, and each of the 26 states and the Federal District has their own legislation.
 This gives rise to 27 regulations on indirect state taxes, meaning varying application, administration and compliance rules in each state.
-Your can read more about Brazilian VAT here.
+Brazil is considering reforming this system with the adoption of a Brazilian VAT.

 Requirement to register for Brazilian VAT